abhijithanandan/MD-Documentation/Types-Of-Data-Files.md

   -  A is chain ID
   -  -3 is residue ID
   -  -24.877 1.931 -4.644 ...orthogonal coordinates of the atom
-  -  1.00 ... occupancy (propotion of time atom spends occupying a praticualr position in case of flexible molecules).
-If all atoms take only one conformation, so their occupacy is 100%(1.00)
+  -  1.00 ... occupancy (proportion of time atom spends occupying a particular position in case of flexible molecules).
+If all atoms take only one conformation, so their occupancy is 100%(1.00)
   -  0.00 ... temperature factor(B-factor)
     -  C ... elemental symbol on periodic table
   - A **TER record** is given after all atoms of a chain are listed